Saginaw Valley State University: Athletics

 The Junior Varsity football program dates to 1974; Varsity football started in 1975, as did the marching band.
 The school song is "Cardinal Fight", written by Thomas Root.

 The Men's Ice Hockey team won consecutive national championships in 2009 and 2010.

+Student newspaper

+The Saginaw Valley Journal is the unofficial campus newspaper of Saginaw Valley State University.
+It is one of the few for-profit campus newspapers in the United States.
+The Journal was first published on March 18, 2009.
+In 2013, it was purchased by Blackhurst Campbell LLC shortly before the company changed its name to The Saginaw Valley Journal Limited Liability Company.